ubiquitous-o/ASScii/README.md

 If you want to batch-process footage, import `AsciiParams`, `frame_to_ascii`, or `export_ass` from `ascii_core.py` / `ass_exporter.py` and call them from your own scripts.
 The helper functions are pure Python and stay independent from the GUI.

 ## Tips
 - Higher column/row counts drastically increase render time and subtitle size.
-Values around `cols=100`, `rows≈45`, `fps=10–12` offer a good balance for web playback.
+If you use color mode the file size grows further.
 - Try the `Dense (16)` charset for smooth gradients or `Blocks (5)` for bold posterized art.
 - Adjust gamma and contrast before raising brightness; this keeps highlights from clipping.
 - Use inversion when targeting light-on-dark video overlays.